BluehillNuGet/Bluehill.NativeCom/README.md

 ## How to use
 1. Create a class library project targeting .NET 8 or higher.
 1. Make sure you are using C# 10 or higher. .NET 8 and higher use C# 12 and higher by default.
+1. Add this package and [`Bluehill.NativeCom.SourceGenerator`](https://www.nuget.org/packages/Bluehill.NativeCom.SourceGenerator/) package to your project.
 1. Enable native AOT publishing and unsafe code by modifying your project file as follows:
     ```
     <PropertyGroup>